ThomasDeb/SIM_Reconstruction/README.md

 The repository is organized as follows.

-- The script **SimScript2D.m** contains the main code of the method proposed in [1].
+- The script **SimuUFS_MT.m** contains the main code for our method on simulated data.
-- The script **SimuSIM2D.m** allows to generate 2D-SIM data (used in ScriptSimuExample.m).
+- The script **SimuUFS_MT.m** allows to generate simulated time-varying ground-truth microtubule-like structures and to generate simulated acquisition parameters such as OTF and illumination patterns (used in SimuUFS_MT.m).
-- The script **ScriptFig3.m** reproduces the Figure 3 of [1].
-- The script **ScriptSimuExample.m** is an example on a small simulated example without out-of-focus signal.
-- The script **ScriptRealExample.m** is an example on the real SIM data located within the folder Data/.
+- The script **main_UFS_RealData.m** contains the main code for our method on real data.
-- The script **ScriptPatternFromFairSIM.m** provides an example on how to generate images of the patterns given the xml file that can be obtained with <a href="https://www.fairsim.org/" target="_blank"> FairSIM </a>
-- Folder **Data** contains raw-SIM data with corresponding (estimated) PSF and patterns generated as explained in ScriptPatternFromFairSIM.m
+- The script **RealDataUFS.m** to generate estimated acquisition parameters such as OTF and illumination patterns (used in main_UFS_RealData.m).
-- Folder **Utils** contains auxilliary functions
+- Folder **Utils** contains auxilliary functions.